r-lib/gert/README.md

 ### Simplicity

 Gert is focused on high-level functions that shield the end-user from the complexity of libgit2.
 Functions in gert use standard R data types (such as vectors and data-frames) for their arguments and return values, which should be easy to work with for R users/packages.
-The target repository is either inferred from current working or is specified as a filepath.
+The target repository is either inferred from current working directory or is specified as a filepath.
 Branches and remotes are referred to by name, much like command line `git`.
 None of the functions in gert expose any externalptr types to the user.

 ```
 > gert::git_log(max=6)